ihammerstrom/access-checker-example/README.md

 The system comes with two pre-configured test users:

 - `Alice Mc'Prod`: Has full access (VPN, production, config tool).
 Currently using "prod" profile.
 - `Bob Mc'NoProd`: Has limited access (VPN and config tool only).
-Curreently using "dev" Profile.
+Currently using "dev" Profile.

 ## Development